You have a long hike in a couple of weeks, and what should you expect? Will you able to cover those 50 or 100 miles that you’ve set out to hike?

 So how far can you hike in a day?
 Well, the answer depends on how fast you are walking and how long you can maintain your speed.

-The average backpacker walks at speeds from 2.5 and 3.5 miles per hour.
+The average backpacker walks at speeds from 2.5 to 3.5 miles per hour.
 If you, for example, dedicate 4 hours a day to hiking, then you can expect to cover from 10 to 14 miles.
 If you were to travel for 8 hours, you would cover between 20 and 28 miles at the given speeds.

 Needless to say, you may increase the covered distance by walking faster or extending the hike time.
 However, the ability to do so will depend on your fitness level, as well as a few other factors that we will have a look at below.